 Hosting SharePoint in the gBlock Cloud delivers:

 Businesses use intranet portals to communicate key internal information, supporting team and cross-functional collaboration.
-One example is a service-based business who tracks requests and orders via a customer relationship management (CRM) application.
+One example is a service-based business that tracks requests and orders via a customer relationship management (CRM) application.
 The business uses SharePoint to build dashboards and scorecards, facilitating real-time access to service requests and customer order data stored in a SQL Server.
-This helps the business quickly update customer priorities and allocate resources.
+This helps it quickly update customer priorities and allocate resources.

 Extranet portals allow collaboration to extend beyond the on-premise networks, including relationships with customers, partners, and suppliers.
 An extranet portal makes business information easy to find for external stakeholders.
 One example is a manufacturer who enables resellers to view product information and determine if certain parts are in stock, then use updated pricing to complete an online order by integrating SharePoint with their enterprise resource planning (ERP) application.